What's in this post...

-People like to make fun, but I genuinely love reading books for young adults or tweens!
+Unfortunately, people like to make fun, but I genuinely love reading books for young adults or tweens!
 They are clean, wholesome, and often more witty than adult books are.
-You know, because adult books just put an explicit scene and use swear words for entertainment.

 So… if you’re looking for light-hearted, uplifting, and just plain good, here are my recommendations for “kid books” that are great for adults!